AGF-212 Snow and Ice Processes (15 ECTS)

 Learning activities

 The course extends over a full semester.
-Initially, students attend one week of compulsory Arctic survival and safety training (AS-101).
+Initially, students attend one week of compulsory AS-101 Arctic survival and safety training (3 ECTS).

 The students will initially spend about 6 weeks in the classroom covering the major topics of the course.
 Learning methods include readings, discussions, group activities, peer instruction, written exercises, traditional lectures, and computer lab exercises.